lucky-wolf/DW2-XL/README.md

   - Sojourn/Torrent gives incremental improvement in all areas for higher research cost overall
   - Snap offers the quickest init & recharge times plus best accuracy, but with limited range and 2nd worst efficiency
   - Hyperstream offers the highest speeds, but with the worst efficiency and poor accuracy
-  - Austere offers the longest ranged jumps combined with highly efficient engines and good accuracy, but with somewhat reduced speed and poorest initialize and recharge times
+  - Smart offers the longest ranged jumps combined with highly efficient engines and good accuracy, but with somewhat reduced speed and poorest initialize and recharge times
 - Super Drives (Flux) now have respectable vector thrust
 - +5 Energy to Ftr Reactors (were a bit anemic)